-Update your communication style from ‘ABC Company helps its clients achieve greatness’ to ‘We help our clients achieve greatness.’
-Not only is this simplified but also more communicative because ‘We’ and ‘You’ are far more communicative when it comes to building trust in a business relationship.
+Update your communication style in digital content from ‘ABC Company helps its clients achieve greatness’ to ‘We help you achieve greatness.’
+Not only is this simplified but is also more communicative, as ‘We’ and ‘You’ are far more communicative when it comes to building trust in a business relationship.

-When you write in present tense, it automatically becomes quick and easy for your readers to read and understand your message.
+When you write content in the present tense, it automatically becomes quick and easy for your readers to read and understand your message.
 For example,

-On the other hand, when you write is passive form, not only does it seem awkward to read, but also takes a bit longer to understand.
+On the other hand, when you write content in the passive form, not only does it seem awkward to read, but it also takes a bit longer to understand.
 For example,

 What do you say?

-You must have seen and read long paragraphs of prose in textbooks.
-Remember the time when you disliked text-only pages of those books and you had no choice but read them.
+You must have seen and read long paragraphs in textbooks.
+Remember the time when you disliked text-only pages of those books and you had no choice but to read them?

 Writing for the web is a lot different, but readers still hate those long paragraphs.
-So, make sure to write short paragraphs to help your readers quickly finish them up, as you want them to read the whole content.
+Write short paragraphs to help your readers quickly finish them up, as you want them to read the whole content.

 Consider including bullet points, images, infographics, and statistics with a citation to make your content engaging and authentic.

-When a reader lands on your website, he or she is looking for some relevant information.
-So make sure you have that information on that particular landing page.
+When a reader lands on your website, he or she is looking for some relevant information in your content.
+So you need to have the most relevant information on that particular landing page.

-If your article is dead/does not respond, the reader will just scan your article and exit the webpage.
+If your article is dead/does not respond, the reader will just scan your article and hit the back button on the browser.

-To ensure that your readers actually read your articles, make sure to do a proper research and collect enough relevant information to add in your content.
+To ensure that your readers actually read your articles, do proper research and collect enough relevant information for your content.

 Do not try and add fluff to your articles just because you need to make it a 1000-word article.
-Simply include as much relevant information as possible at that moment but don’t stop looking for more information.
+Simply include as much relevant information in your content as possible at that moment but don’t stop looking for more information.

-Once you find some more relevant information to add to that article, do not hesitate to update your copy.
+Once you find some more relevant information, do not hesitate to update your copy.

-While writing for the web, always keep your target audience in mind and make sure to use simple and commonly used words in your copy.
+While writing digital content for the web, always keep your target audience in mind and use simple and commonly used words in your copy.

 You may find many synonyms for a word but you must use the most familiar one – a word that is highly common.

-For example, consider this keyword search on Google AdWords Keywords Planner.
+For example, consider this keyword search on Google AdWords Keywords Planner (opens in a new tab/window).
 While looking for budget hotels online, how do you go?

 Just look at the Keywords and their corresponding Average Monthly Searches.
-Now, you must have got the idea that why to use commonly-used words in your web copy.
+You must have got the idea as to why use common words in your web copy.

 I’m a professional writer, and I do my homework well before coming down to creating a masterpiece of content.
 In the ever-growing space of the Internet, everyone is playing with the readers’ attention.